thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-> If the above component syntax is new and strange, you should first review our article on [Building a Zipping Component in Angular 2](http://blog.thoughtram.io/angular/2015/03/27/building-a-zippy-component-in-angular-2.html).
+> If the above component syntax is new and strange, you should first review our article on [Building a Zipping Component in Angular](/angular/2015/03/27/building-a-zippy-component-in-angular-2.html).

 If you are familiar with these concepts and you happen to be lucky, your components load without any problems.
 Mostly likely, though, you have already encountered (or soon will) the dreaded, frustrating 404 component-loading errors: